 Erin joined the YouthRoots team in October 2018 after moving to Colorado from Chicago.
-She has a Masters of Nonprofit Management from DePaul University and almost 10 years of experience in the nonprofit sector.
+She has a Masters of Nonprofit Management from DePaul University and over 10 years of experience in the nonprofit sector.
 During her free time, Erin enjoys reading, baking, and hiking with her husband and two fur-babies.

-The YouthScan Project Manager
+The YouthScan Project Director

 Susie Roman has been leading collaborative teams for 15+ years to advance the impact of nonprofit organizations in mental health, gender-based violence prevention, LGBTQ+ advocacy, positive youth development and social justice.
 She is thrilled to serve on the YouthRoots team as The YouthScan Project Manager.
 She is passionate about elevating youth voice on issues that affect their lives and looks forward to bringing her background in program development, outcomes evaluation, communications and fundraising to this innovative project.
 Susie holds a master’s degree in Gender Studies from the University of British Columbia.
 When she is not working, Susie loves roller skating, dancing, aerial, lounging in hot tubs, and spending time with her friends and family.